NobodyForNothing/elitebook-conf/README.md

 Linux desktop software and configs that run on a normal alpine linux install.
 Target user account: rrausch

+After installing all software manually install.sh can be run to copy configurations and custom software.

 ## Software

 - river compositor